Erich Everth: Unsubstantiated dismissal

 Political investigations against Everth were initiated then.
-A short period of time later he got a letter from the Saxon Ministry of Education, which stated that Everths attitude was "in no way compatible with the requirements that must be made to an academic teacher in the new state."
-On 29 April 1933, Everth was dismissed for supposedly "un-german" attitude.
-An explanatory statement that must have been especially devastating for the germanophile Everth.
+A short period of time later he got a letter from the Saxon Ministry of Education, which stated that Everth's attitude was "in no way compatible with the requirements that must be made to an academic teacher in the new state."
+On 29 April 1933, Everth was dismissed for supposedly "un-German" attitude.
+An explanatory statement that must have been especially devastating for the Germanophile Everth.
 But he was the only one of the whole academic guild that had the courage to criticize the emergency regulations and the press policy of the Nazis.

-Everths forced retirement followed by 30 September 1933, although the investigation had revealed no justiciable evidence against him.
+Everth's forced retirement followed by 30 September 1933, although the investigation had revealed no justiciable evidence against him.

 Disease and end

 At the time of the forced retirement Everth was already seriously ill.
 Further resistance was therefore impossible for him.

 Everth, who had drawn all his life to the events underlying spiritual connections, who always focused more on the whole as to the little detail, must have been suffering particularly hard under the ever growing National Socialist "movement" and her brown aesthetics.

-The dignified psychological observation, and the interdisciplinary view were Everths concern and talent.
+The dignified psychological observation, and the interdisciplinary view were Everth's concern and talent.
 From this grew its Weltanschauung as well as the basic idea of his scientific theory.
 His sense of order had nothing in common with the designers and heralds of a Third Reich.

 While the Nazis distinguished themselves on the streets by rampaging hordes of SA and in communication policy by censorship and rushing propaganda, Everth fought to the last with all his might.
-But it remained existentially incomprehensible for him, who now directed the fate of the German nation, especially since he had no illusions about their future under Adolf Hitlers rule.
-The cause of his illness and fast death are therefore definitely also to find in that social development of Germany.
-Everth himself noted this fact in one of his last letters.
+But it remained existentially incomprehensible for him, who now directed the fate of the German nation, especially since he had no illusions about their future under Adolf Hitler's rule.

-Erich Everth died on 22 June 1934 in Leipzig.
+Erich Everth died on in Leipzig.